mistxi/mistxi_launcher/README.md

 5. Open a Pull Request

 ## 📝 Changelog

+### v1.4.4 (March 2026)
+- 🚀 General app optimizations and changes to launch workflow to speed up the launcher
+- ✨ Added "Open" buttons for the FFXI and POL folders that opens those directories in explorer
+- 🐛 Fixed a bug that caused the "Browse" button for the FFXI folder to open the POL folder

+### v1.4.3 (March 2026)
+- 🐛 Fixed a bug that flagged client mismatches that were newer than the server, preventing launch

 ### v1.4.2 (March 2026)
 - ➕ Added statustimer ashita addon to the Addons manager